-This is called Elektronische Steuererklärung or ELSTER.
+One must calculate their crypto tax using an app, personal records or consulting an accountant.
+After this, the BZSt has an online tax platform on which they can easily file their taxes.
 Crypto activity may also be declared on paper and posted on tax forms to a local tax office or Finanzamt.

 The forms to use are:

-Hauptformular ESt 1 A: For general income
+- Hauptformular ESt 1 A: For general income

-Anlage SO: For crypto income
+- Anlage SO: For crypto income

 Penalties for undeclared Bitcoin

-Under IRS ruling, willful failure to report anything (including crypto) on a tax return is a criminal offense and is considered tax evasion.
+Under the IRS’ ruling, willful failure to report anything (including crypto) on a tax return is a criminal offense and is considered tax evasion.
 It is up to the IRS investigators to decide whether the omission was willful or not.
 In any case, penalties can run as high as 75% of the understatement of tax.
 Jail time may also need to be served.